Meghan Markle's Christmas Lunch Dress Is Already Sold Out (But You Can Still Come Close!)

 Meghan Markle‘s fans don’t even need to see more than a tiny glimpse of her outfits to snap them up!

-For her first appearance at Queen Elizabeth‘s annual Christmas lunch, the royal bride-to-be wore a black-and-white dress from the London-based brand Self Portrait.
+For her first appearance at Queen Elizabeth‘s annual Christmas lunch, the royal bride-to-be wore a black-and-white dress from the London-based brand Self Portrait (many styles are currently on sale at Nordstrom).
 And within hours of her being pictured in it (only from the neck up!), it’s already sold out.

 The dress is the designer’s “Nightshade Midi Dress,” which features a black lace top with pink and white details, and a solid black skirt.
 The dress also comes in a mini style, which is, of course, also sold out.
 Even the version of the dress that was available on The RealReal is gone.

 Luckily, there are plenty of similar styles available.
-Self Portrait makes several, including the Payne Cutout Mini Dress and the Hudson Mini Dress.
-There’s also this style from Rebecca Taylor, and this one from Elie Tahari.
+Self Portrait makes several, including the Payne Cutout Midi Dress (currently on sale for $289) and the Hudson Mini Dress (on sale for $191).
+There’s also this perforated cotton style from Teri Jon by Rickie Freeman (on sale for $171), this short-sleeve lace V-neck dress from Rebecca Taylor (on sale for $297), an illusion-lace fit and flare look from BB Dakota ($98), and a crochet midi dress from boohoo (on sale for $41).

 Meghan‘s future sister-in-law Kate Middleton is also a fan of Self Portrait — she wore a white lace dress from the brand to the premiere of the film A Street Cat Named Bob in November 2016.